AR Lab Network

 • Yeast (Candida spp) identification MALDI-TOF mass spectrometry

-• Whole Genome Sequencing on isolates with suspected novel or emerging carbapenemase.
+• Whole Genome Sequencing of isolates with suspected novel or emerging carbapenemase and to understand transmission.

 Screening